planetoftheweb/raybo-old/_site/posts/2020-07-08-error-free-live-demo.md

 git commit -m "finished state"
 ```

-Let's delete some code here so that my state shows what my code is going to look like at the beginning of my demo.
-If I wanted to see what I'm missing in this code, I would do a git diff command.
+Now, delete some code so that it shows the file at the beginning of my demo.
+That's all you need to do for this simple version.
+Once I begin my demo, if I want to see what I'm missing in this code, I could do a git diff command.

 ```bash
 git diff
 ```

-Unfortunately, this is real confusing because we're using the terminal, so it's not that helpful.
+Unfortunately, this is confusing because we're using the terminal, so it's not that helpful.

-## Using Visual Studio Code
+### Using Visual Studio Code

-However, if you're using Visual Studio Code, you get the same thing integrated into the editor.
+If you're using Visual Studio Code, you get the same thing integrated into the editor.

 ![hover on this triangle to see the difference between your finished code and what you have](http://pixelprowess.com/i/2020-07-07_20-52-47.png)